 The Kratz Center functions cooperatively with Goucher’s undergraduate Creative Writing Program within the English Department, enhancing and expanding the curriculum with distinguished guest writers and new course offerings.

 In addition to the Fall and Spring author and writer-in-residence series, the Center hosts an array of master classes and symposia each semester.
-The Center also sponsors a student-run writing group called Word for Word that visits conferences, curates small student-led events, and holds other peer activities like “write-nights” (student-led critical feedback sessions) and “think-nights.”
+The Center also manages a student-run writing group called Word for Word that visits conferences, curates small events with local appeal, and holds other peer activities like “write-nights” (student-led critical feedback sessions) and “think-nights” (shoptalk about writing craft).

-The Center offers annual Summer Writing Fellowships to Goucher creative writing students.
+The Center offers annual Summer Writing Fellowships to select creative writing students at Goucher.
 To read detailed guidelines for the Kratz Summer Writing Fellowships, click here.
 Or Goucher students should email firstname.lastname@example.org to receive the application form and waiver form for the Kratz Summer Writing Fellowships.

 Eleanor Kratz Denoon (1915 - 2010)